zhou-dong/almanac/ch2-when-many-cells-move-as-one.md

 *This file holds facts specific to this chapter.*

+## Overview

+This chapter opens after the Cryogenian "Snowball Earth" glaciations, in the Ediacaran (imprecisely captioned in the script as "600 million years ago, end of the Proterozoic" — that's actually mid-Ediacaran, not the Proterozoic boundary).
+Multiple multicellular lineages have arisen independently by now — sponges, cnidarians, and bilaterians — and the chapter follows a fictional composite early bilaterian, Bila, small and soft-bodied with a front/back body axis enabling directional movement.
+The corrected framing (per the script's own flagged errata) is that tunable chemical synapses already exist earlier, in cnidarians' nerve nets — so that's not new here.
+What Bila actually introduces is **centralization**: a primitive ganglion that gathers sensory signals from across the whole body into one place, sums them with weights and a bias, and produces a single output — the chapter's biology-first analogy to Rosenblatt's perceptron.
+Internal-state signals like hunger or arousal plausibly feed into that same convergence point alongside external senses.
+This is the story's first appearance of *one place where many signals become one decision* — a real structural leap from ch1's single fixed sensor-to-motor loop, even though the underlying tunable-junction idea (the synapse) isn't new.

 > **Status note:** this chapter's own script (`scripts/ch2-when-many-cells-move-as-one.md`) contains an unresolved `⚠️ UNRESOLVED` block (as of 2026-07-31) flagging that §1.1 and §1.2 of the current draft make claims that do not survive scrutiny.
 This facts file records the **corrected** framing below — Part 1/Part 2 of the script as currently written still needs a rewrite to match it.
 See "Open questions" for the specific sections affected.

 ## Setting — Earth history